 Press Ctrl-X to exit the editor saving the file.

 Now that we have the necessary files in the /etc/apache2/sites-available directory we need to create the sym links to them in the /etc/apache2/sites-enabled directory.
-Because moe.com was set up in the 'default' file it's already got a link so we only have to do the other two.
 Debian has a utility that makes this easy for us.
-Enter the following commands to enable the other two sites:
+Enter the following commands to enable the three sites:

-Now restart Apache so it reads our new configuration with the command:
+Now restart Apache so it reads our new configuration files with the command: